ABC launches Take 5 on a high-ish note

 So back to The Block, which with 986,000 topped Farmer Wants A Wife's 773,000 and won the night for Nine from Seven.
 The ABC started a new program: Take 5 With Zan Rowe.
 Interesting idea, sort of a remixed version of BBC Radio’s long-running Desert Island Discs -- 474,000 for the first episode with Guy Pearce as the talent.
 OK.

-Tonight is the final ep of Shaun Micallef’s Mad As Hell, and the Shaun-shaped hole in our lives and on our screens will be hard to fill.
+Tonight is the final episode of Shaun Micallef’s Mad As Hell, and the Shaun-shaped hole in our lives and on our screens will be hard to fill.

 Join the conversation